-- 5:00AM 24-hour buckle cut-off - 6:00AM Second sunrise buckle cut-off - 5:00PM Final cutoff / conclusion of the 2022 race - 3-6PM Finish Line Party downtown Wrightwood
+- 5:00AM 24-hour buckle cut-off

+- 6:00AM Second sunrise buckle cut-off

+- 5:00PM Final cutoff / conclusion of the 2025 race

+- 5-7PM Awards Ceremony

 RACE RULES + POLICIES

 The AC100 Rules and Policies are designed for the safety and well-being of everyone involved in the race; including runners, pacers, crews, volunteers and spectators - as well as the general public who may choose to enjoy the public lands of the Angeles National Forest on race weekend.
 Failure to comply with these rules may result in disqualification of the runner.